 Tessler, Margaret: Finalist, 2010 New Mexico Book Awards, in the novel mystery/suspense category for Deadly Triangles.

 Tritten, Jasmine: 2023 National Federation of Press Women Professional Communications Contest Honorable Mention for her Travel Story “Across the Atlantic.
 2023 New Mexico Press Women Communications Contest 1st Place Specialty Articles, Travel, “Across the Atlantic” and 2nd Place Personal Essay “What’s in a Name?”
 2021 New Mexico Press Women Communications Contest On the Nile With a Dancing Dane, 1st Place in the category of Book Designed by Entrant and 3rd Place in Adult Nonfiction Memoir.
 2021 National Federation of Press Women Professional Communications Contest Honorable Mention for On the Nile With a Dancing Dane in the category of Book Designed by Entrant.
 New Mexico-Arizona Book Award 2019 Winner for Kato’s Grand Adventure in the category of Young Reader’s Book and also a finalist in the category of Cover Design-eBooks.
 Kato won a Silver medal from MWSA in their 2019 book contest in the category of Children’s Chapter Book.
 New Mexico Press Women 2019 Communications Contest, 1st Place for Book Design for Kato’s Grand Adventure and the story won a 2nd Place for Children’s Books, Fiction.
 The National Federation of Press Women recognized Kato’s book design with an Honorable Mention.
 New Mexico Press Women 2016 Communications Contest, Honorable Mention for The Journey of an Adventuresome Dane for Nonfiction books for adult readers.
-SWW writing competition 1st place and an Honorable Mention for two short stories.
+SWW writing competition 1st place, 3rd place, and an Honorable Mention for three short stories.